ratlog/ratlog-spec/readme.md

 The format is language independent and libraries for producing and parsing logs are available in different programming languages.

+## Disclaimer

+The ratlog specification is still in draft modus and might be subject to breaking changes.
+We try our best to publish a stable version as soon as possible.

 ## Motivation

 ### Are there not enough logging libraries already?